Arthur Thomas Hatto: Early life and education

-Hatto was born in London on 11 February 1910.
-His father was Thomas Hatto, a solicitor's clerk who later became the Assistant Chief Solicitor in the British Transport Commission legal service, and his mother Alice Hatto (née Waters), a nurse.
+Arthur Thomas Hatto was born in London on 11 February 1910.
+His father was Thomas Hatto, a solicitor's clerk who later became the Assistant Chief Solicitor in the British Transport Commission legal service; his mother Alice Hatto (née Waters), a nurse.
 The family lived in Forest Hill, and later Clapham.
-When Hatto was eight, towards the end of the First World War, he spent a formative year with his aunt in the relative safety of Barcombe, which Hatto would later call a "still semi-pagan" village where he was "running wild".
+Towards the end of the First World War, when Hatto was eight, he spent a formative year with his aunt in the relative safety of Barcombe, which Hatto would later call a "still semi-pagan" village where he was "running wild".
 Hatto's interest in the community and its surroundings, a rural landscape far removed from his London roots, foreshadowed his interest in the intricacies of human society.
-As he said later, "I didn’t feign knowing anything, so everything I saw, I learned".
+As he said later, "I didn’t feign knowing anything, so everything I saw, I learned."

 In 1923, Hatto was awarded a scholarship to Dulwich College.
-He entered on the "modern" side and studied German ("the most exotic language available", in his later words), Latin, French, arithmetic, and elementary mathematics, among other subjects, with middling results.
+He entered on the so-called "modern" side and studied German ("the most exotic language available", in his later words), Latin, French, arithmetic, and elementary mathematics, among other subjects, with middling results.
 His highest marks came in English, which Hatto attributed to a well-received essay about roads.
 Hatto also ran cross country and played rugby at the school.

 Hatto met more academic success at King's College London, where his father, refusing to see his son "loll on a Sixth Form bench", sent him in 1927.
 Hatto studied there with Robert Priebsch, Frederick Norman, and Henry Gibson Atkins.
 Norman, in particular, who had such an influence on Hatto that Hatto forever after called Norman "my tutor", recognised Hatto's potential in academia.
 He refused to take back Hatto's books at the end of term, stating "No, not yours, Mr Hatto, you will be needing them in years to come!"
 (Note: In 1973, Hatto would edit a volume of Norman's essays in Norman's honour.)